May Is Motorcycle Safety Awareness Month

 - Slow down behind motorcycles – Motorcyclists can be more sensitive to changes on the road and can move more quickly than other vehicles, so drivers should make sure they have proper time to react.

 - Increase following distance – Leaving enough room between one’s car and a motorcycle is an important part of preventing accidents.
 Increasing the following distance will give drivers enough time and space to react.

 - Use turn signals – As always, all drivers on the road should use turn signals to help communicate their intentions.

 - Be careful with left turns – Any turns can be dangerous, but drivers are often unaware of their blind spots when turning left.
 Taking extra caution when making a left turn can help reduce motorcycle accidents.

 Contact a San Diego Motorcycle Accident Attorney

-May is Motorcycle Safety Awareness month, but motorcycle accidents happen year-round.
-If you have been injured in a motorcycle collision, the skilled attorneys of Martinez & Schill, LLP can help you receive compensation for the damages you have suffered.
+May is Motorcycle Safety Awareness Month, but motorcycle accidents happen year-round.
+If you have been injured in a motorcycle collision, the skilled Riverside personal injury attorneys of Martinez & Schill, LLP can help you receive compensation for the damages you have suffered.
 Contact our San Diego personal injury lawyers today at 619-512-5995 to schedule a free consultation.